Data Retrieval and CUD Operations in N-Tier Applications (LINQ to SQL)

 You can also perform updates or deletes on an entity together with its relations, for example a Customer and a collection of its associated Order objects.
 When you make modifications on the client to a graph of entity objects and their child (EntitySet) collections, and the optimistic concurrency checks require original values, the client must provide those original values for each entity and EntitySet(Of TEntity) object.
 If you want to enable clients to make a set of related updates, deletes, and insertions in a single method call, you must provide the client a way to indicate what type of operation to perform on each entity.
 On the middle tier, you then must call the appropriate Attach method and then InsertOnSubmit, DeleteAllOnSubmit, or InsertOnSubmit (without Attach, for insertions) for each entity before you call SubmitChanges.
 Do not retrieve data from the database as a way to obtain original values before you try updates.

-For more information about optimistic concurrency, see Optimistic Concurrency: Overview.
-For detailed information about resolving optimistic concurrency change conflicts, see How to: Manage Change Conflicts.
+For more information about optimistic concurrency, see Optimistic Concurrency Overview (LINQ to SQL).
+For detailed information about resolving optimistic concurrency change conflicts, see How to: Manage Change Conflicts (LINQ to SQL).

 The following examples demonstrate each scenario:

 ' Assume that "customer" has been sent by client. ' Attach with "true" to say this is a modified entity ' and it can be checked for optimistic concurrency ' because it has a column that is marked with the ' "RowVersion" attribute. db.Customers.Attach(customer, True) Try ' Optional: Specify a ConflictMode value ' in call to SubmitChanges. db.SubmitChanges() Catch ex As ChangeConflictException ' Handle conflict based on options provided. ' See MSDN article "How to: Manage Change ' Conflicts (LINQ to SQL)".
 End Try